lucaswerkmeister/ja2l/README.md

 ## Project status

-Functional, but I plan to add [dgsh] support for efficient parallel processing of the JSON stream (slightly more efficient than piping into `dgsh-tee -s`).
-Tests, a manpage, etc. would also be nice.
+Functional, but more tests, a manpage, etc. would be nice.

 ## Build instructions